AdobeDocs/pass.en/help/authentication/access-enabler-android-sdk-single-signon-sso-on-android-10-devices.md

 ## Behavior

-Depending on your app's **target SDK level** or the usage of **android:requestLegacyExternalStorage** manifest attribute the Single Sign-On (SSO) offered by Access Enabler Android version 3.2.1 SDK (latest) and previous versions will currently behave as follows:
+Depending on your app's **[!UICONTROL target SDK level]** or the usage of **android:requestLegacyExternalStorage** manifest attribute the Single Sign-On (SSO) offered by Access Enabler Android version 3.2.1 SDK (latest) and previous versions will currently behave as follows:

 - Your app targets **Android 9 (API level 28)** or lower **-\>** Single Sign-On (SSO) **will work**
 - Your app targets **Android 10** **(API level 29)** and does **set** the value of **requestLegacyExternalStorage to true** in your app's manifest file **-\>** Single Sign-On (SSO) **will work**